isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Religious Organisations**

-Religious organisations are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/mccyroadadvisory2.pdf" target="_blank">document</a> [last updated on 26 Dec 20].
+Religious organisations are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/mccyroadadvisory2.pdf" target="_blank">document</a> [last updated on 26 Jan 21].
 You can also refer to the MCCY <a href = "https://www.mccy.gov.sg/about-us/news-and-resources/press-statements/2020/dec/phase-three-of-re-opening-religious-activities" target="_blank">website</a>.

 For more information and FAQs on COVID-19 for the religious sector, please visit <a href = "https://www.cpro.gov.sg" target="_blank">www.cpro.gov.sg</a> or contact MCCY’s Crisis Preparedness for Religious Organisations Programme Office at <a href = "mailto: cpro@mccy.gov.sg">cpro@mccy.gov.sg</a>.